lfrobert/Mortgage-Payment-Schedule/README.md

 # 8. Bonus Addon (Variable Mortgage Schedule) Sheet

-As of December 2023, I added another sheet to this document (Variable Mortgage Schedule) that works in a similar mannerr to the (Fixed Mortgage Schedule) Sheet.
+As of December 2023, I added another sheet to this document (Variable Rate Mortgage Schedule) that works in a similar manner to the (Fixed Rate Mortgage Schedule) Sheet.
 The big difference is that there 2 additional columns in the Payment Schedule Table (Annual Interest Amount & Payment).
 The Annual Interest Amount Column allows the user to adjust the interest rate for every payment period and the Payment Column & all the other Columns will adjust to the new interest rate.
 In the Mortgage Information Table, the Annual Interest Rate, Monthly Interest Rate, & Mortgage Monthly Payment Rows all are now averages of what is in the Payment Schedule Table.
 Also, the Sum of Mortgage Before Pre-Payments & Interest Owed Before Pre-Payments rows were removed from the Mortgage Information Table becuase they are in the Savings Metrics Table and would not be accurately calculated by using the avearage Annual Interest Rate, Monthly Interest Rate, & Mortgage Monthly Payment rows anyways.
 In the Impact of House Payments on Budget Table, the Monthly Mortgage Payment row now takes the average of all the monthly payment amounts in the Payment Schedule Table becuase the payment amount can change month to month.
-The sheet with the Fixed Interest Rate that was originally named (Adjustable Mortgage Schedule) is now named (Fixed Mortgage Schedule).
+The sheet with the Fixed Interest Rate that was originally named (Adjustable Mortgage Schedule) is now named (Fixed Rate Mortgage Schedule).

 ![Mortgage Payment Schedule Excel File](images/Variable%20Rate%20Mortgage/Variable%20Mortgage%20Schedule.jpg)